 Others have a distinct scent of blueberry and blackberry apricot, peach, and pear.

-Dried fruits are very popular with coffee lovers.
+Another category of fruits, dried fruits are very popular with coffee lovers.

 In fact, gourmet coffee is an ode to this aromatic family since almonds, hazelnuts and walnuts are all part of it.